litmus-ritten/slurpy/README.md

 # slurpy
-An unofficial Python API for the Tlon app on Urbit
+An unofficial Python API for the Tlon app on Urbit.